wswager/flatiron_data_science_blog/why_i_chose_data_science.md

 I became a personal trainer and interned, and was eventually hired at a sports performance clinic, where I worked with high level athletes from high school, college, and occasionally pros.

-After a couple years, II was hired for an entry-level job with a professional women’s soccer team, in ticket-sales.
+After a couple years, I was hired for an entry-level job with a professional women’s soccer team, in ticket-sales.

 ### Where I Got Lost